 Strongyloidea - Large and Small Strongyles

-Buccal cavity of an adult Chabertia ovina.
-The large buccal cavity of this parasite is used to hold a plug of mucosa in the colon of sheep, goats, and cattle throughout the world.
-This parasite actually feeds on the granular layer that it digests with its esophageal secretions.
+Large buccal cavity of an adult Chabertia ovina.
+This parasite is found in the colon of sheep, goats, and cattle throughout the world and feeds on the granular layer that it digests with esophageal secretions.
 Blood feeding is incidental and may be a cause for frank blood in the feces of the host.

 With the exception of Nematodirus spp., eggs of Trichostrongyloidea species have this typical morphology.
 They are elliptical, have a thin shell, and are approximately 65-100 X 35-50 µm, depending on the species.
 In fresh feces eggs contain morulae which develop to first stage larvae within eggs in the environment.

 Larva of Ollulanus tricuspis.
 Third-stage larvae are approximately 500 µm and have a tricuspid tail similar to that of the adult female (2nd and 4th stage larvae also have this type tail).
 Adults and larvae are found in the stomach of domestic cats and other felids.
 Diagnosis is based on the identification of larvae or small adults (1 mm) in vomitus using the Baermann test.